openstack/barbican/doc/source/api/quickstart/secrets.rst

 This guide will assume you will be using a local running development environment of Barbican.
 If you need assistance with getting set up, please reference the :doc:`development guide <../setup/dev>`.

-TODO(jvrbanac): Add more information about the secrets resource

 What is a Secret?
 #################